marshki/linux_sysinfo/README.md

 # TODO
 - [ ] Add `pv` check in CentOS/Debian/Ubuntu.
-- [ ] Find correct way to list package dependency in Bash, then add to repo.
+- [ ] Find correct way to list package dependency in Bash, then add to this repo.
+- For CentOS
+  `yum --enablerepo=extras install epel-release`
-- [For CentOS] (yum --enablerepo=extras install epel-release) `yum -y install pv`
+  `yum -y install pv`
 - For Debian/Ubuntu:
   `apt-get -y install pv`